 Ganesh the Indian god, revered as the 'remover of obstacles'.

-Hanuman with 4 avatars, Vahara - boar/man, Garuda - eagle-man, Namasimha - lion/man and Hayagriva - horse/man.
+Hanuman with 4 avatars, Vahara - boar-man, Garuda - eagle-man, Namasimha - lion-man and Hayagriva - horse-man.
 Facing North, West, South and skyward respectively, with Hanuman facing East.

 Is it possible these are vestiges of the big four?... the Lion, the Bull, the Angel and the Eagle?

 Conventional wisdom attributes mixtures to mistaken visions; men first seeing other men on horseback- centaurs, sailors too long at sea coming upon dolphins - mermaids.
 Others to folklore, the unicorn, Pegasus, Minotaur.
 I wonder does one person think it up and everyone just go along?
 Is it first a story and then an image?
-Why does one mixture get perpetuated and what mixture doesn't make it?
-Why?
+Why does one mixture get perpetuated and another mixture doesn't make it?

 Zodiac means 'small animals' in Greek.
 Perhaps nothing else so obviously epitomizes the notion that animals are perfect for representing human nature than the zodiac.

 Astrology is Latin for 'knowledge of the stars' and dates as far back as 2000 BCE.
 The ancient Chaldean priests saw the planets and stars as the bodies of spiritual beings.
 It was the role of these great spirits to influence human destiny.
 Reincarnation is implicit in astrology and the qualities and experiences of an individual are related to past lives.
 In astrology this is only 'one life among many.'